Credential Hygiene for Agent Skill Authorship¶

-Credentials embedded in skill definitions leak when skills are shared, committed, or reproduced verbatim in agent outputs — a distinct risk from runtime injection that existing secrets management patterns do not cover.
+Credentials embedded in skill definitions leak when skills are shared, committed, or reproduced verbatim by agents — a risk runtime secrets management does not cover.

-Runtime secrets management — env var injection, wrapper scripts, proxy isolation — addresses how credentials enter a running agent session.
-It does not address credentials baked into the skill files themselves.
+Runtime secrets management — env var injection, wrapper scripts, proxy isolation — covers how credentials enter a running session.
+It does not cover credentials baked into the skill files.

-Skills are reusable Markdown artifacts encoding API usage and workflow steps.
-A skill demonstrating an authenticated API call often includes a working example from the author's environment — and that example may contain a live token, API key, or endpoint with embedded credentials.
+Skills are reusable Markdown artifacts that encode API usage and workflow steps.
+A skill demonstrating an authenticated call often ships a working example from the author's environment.
+That example may carry a live token, key, or credential-bearing endpoint.

-1. Sharing and publication — Skills are published to community corpora (awesome-copilot, agent registries) or committed to repos.
+- Sharing and publication — you publish skills to community corpora (awesome-copilot, agent registries) or commit them to repos.
 The credential travels with the file.

-2. Version control history — A credential removed in a later commit remains in git history.
-Shallow mitigation (git filter-repo) is rarely applied to skill directories.
+- Version control history — a credential removed in a later commit remains in git history.
+Teams rarely apply a fix such as

-3. Verbatim LLM reproduction — Agents may echo credential-containing examples into generated code, CI configs, or conversation history.
-The model treats the skill text as authoritative and reproduces it.
+git filter-repoto skill directories. - Verbatim LLM reproduction — agents may echo credential-containing examples into generated code, CI configs, or conversation history, treating the skill text as authoritative.

 Empirical research documents credential leakage in publicly available skills at scale.
 (Source: arxiv:2604.03070)